Junaida432/dafontstyle/README.md

 ## What is DafontStyle.io?

-DafontStyle.io is an online font library focused on font discovery, previewing, and downloading.
+Dafont Style is an online font library focused on font discovery, previewing, and downloading.
 Visitors can browse fonts, open individual font pages, test custom text, and download available font files.

 The project exists around a straightforward problem: choosing a font is easier when you can see the actual typeface before you download it.

 A font name alone rarely tells you whether a typeface will work for a logo, poster, social media graphic, website heading, invitation, packaging design, presentation, or personal project.
 A live preview gives the visitor a more useful way to evaluate the font.

-DafontStyle.io also groups fonts into recognizable categories such as sans serif, script, calligraphy, gothic, cartoon, handwritten, fancy, and other typography styles.
+DaFontstyle also groups fonts into recognizable categories such as sans serif, script, calligraphy, gothic, cartoon, handwritten, fancy, and other typography styles.
 Category browsing helps visitors discover fonts when they know the visual direction they want but do not know the exact font name.

 The project does not treat font discovery as a simple download button.
 The useful workflow starts before the download: